-19.14.46 Set species continuum
+19.14.48 Set species continuum

-This changes the lower and upper bounds, and the resolution, of the species pseudo-continuum reported with the save species continuum command, Section 16.88.1.
+This changes the lower and upper bounds, and the resolution, of the species pseudo-continuum reported with the save species continuum command, Section 16.87.1.
 The species must be specified in double quotations, followed by three numbers: the short and long wavelength limits (both in Å) and the number of logarithmic bins to divide this into.
 All three numbers must be specified.
 The default are lower and upper wavelength limits of 1000 Å and 7000 Å, broken into 1000 bins.
-For example, would accumulate the Fe II emission from 3000 Å to 5000 Å in 200 logarithmic bins.
+For example, set species "Fe+" continuum 3000 5000 200 would accumulate the Fe II emission from 3000 Å to 5000 Å in 200 logarithmic bins.